 Estimated Value (PSA 9): $800,000

-The one true rookie card for Mays, the 1951 Bowman card is one of the most sought after Mays cards in the hobby.
-"The Say Hey Kid" was one of the most complete ballplayers of all time, finishing with 660 home runs, while also winning a record tying 12 gold glove awards.
+“The Say Hey Kid” was one of the most complete ballplayers of all time, finishing with 660 home runs while also winning a record-tying 12 gold glove awards.

-The 1951 Bowman set is a landmark, with the rookie card of Mickey Mantle and Mays (#305).
-Higher graded copies of the Mays card are tough to find with only 10 PSA 9's in existence, with no known 10's.
+Higher-graded copies of the Mays card are tough to find, with only 10 PSA 9s in existence and no known 10s.
 PSA estimates a PSA 9 Mays to be worth over $800K.

 12. 1938 Goudey Joe Dimaggio RC #274

-Considered to be the true rookie card of one Joltin' Joe DiMaggio, the 1938 Goudey card features players in a cartoon pose.
+Considered the true rookie card of one Joltin’ Joe DiMaggio, the 1938 Goudey card features players in a cartoon pose.
 The set actually features two cards of DiMaggio, #250 (without cartoon background) and #274 (with cartoon background).

-The most recent sale of a Mint 1938 Goudey DiMaggio rookie card (#274) happened in early 2017, with a PSA 9 version of the card selling for nearly $300K.
-In today's market, a high grade version of the DiMaggio card would likely net closer to $500K.
+The most recent sale of a Mint 1938 Goudey DiMaggio rookie card (#274) happened in early 2017, with a PSA 9 version selling for nearly $300K.

 13. 1954 Topps Hank Aaron RC #128

-A PSA 10 Aaron rookie card sold for $357K back in 2012--who knows what a similar card would sell for today, but I could guess that it might likely fetch more than $1 Million.
+A PSA 10 Aaron rookie card sold for $357K back in 2012–who knows what a similar card would sell for today, but I could guess that it might likely fetch more than $1 Million.

-1954 Topps Henry Hank Aaron Giants Rookie RC #128 HOF - Certified PSA 4 (VG-EX)
+1954 Topps Hank Aaron #128 PSA 2 Rookie RC HOF

-Hank Aaron Braves 1954 Topps #128 Rookie Card Beckett Graded VG 3
+Hank Aaron 1954 Topps #128 SGC 1.5 Rookie ๐ฅ๐๐

 14. 1911 T205 Gold Border Ty Cobb